 Presently, Dr. Lynn Tsai maintains a growing flute studio comprised of students of all ages and levels in Westchester, NY.
-She resides in the village of Croton-on-Hudson with her epidemiologist husband and 4-year-old son.
+She resides in the village of Croton-on-Hudson with her epidemiologist husband and their two young sons.
 To inquire about flute lessons, masterclasses, or performances, please click here.

 I continually strive to improve my ability to communicate and recognize students’ learning styles and musical capabilities in order to teach effectively and efficiently.
 The teachers I have had who stand out in my memory all shared key traits; i.e., they were personal, encouraging, supportive, patient, and respectful.
 They were effective at providing explanations of musical concepts from different viewpoints to suit my learning style.
 These teachers remain a source of inspiration for me as I endeavor to be the best instructor I can be.